Articles / Revenue

 Bill Eisenhauer

-May 21, 2026 · 5 min read
+June 21, 2026 · 7 min read

-What are the most common unvoiced objections?
+What are the most common unvoiced objections in cash-pay consults?

-Five themes show up across industries:
+Five themes show up consistently across practices:

 How do you address objections nobody voices?